 Rutherford's Witness beside the old track from Anwoth Kirk to Skyreburn is a nice example of local lore.
 The 'Witness' is a group of stone boulders; the Rev. Rutherford is said to have discovered some of his parishioners playing football here after his Sunday service at Anwoth Kirk; there are many tales of such sinners being turned by earlier saints into stone, but the Presbyterian divine simply denounced them for playing on the Sabbath and 'called on the stones to be witnesses between them and him' - which no doubt sufficed to petrify the Sabbath-breaking soccer-players!
-It is tempting to see a hint of 'paganism' in this story, but the learned Puritan divine was on firm Biblical ground, no doubt consciously alluding to Genesis 31:45, 52 where Jacob sets up a stone and says '(let) this pillar be witness unto us'.
-The folklore concerning the stones, and Rutherford's Well, is no doubt rooted in beliefs going back a very long way (as are those incidents in the Bible), but Dr. Rutherford would have been mortified by any suggestion of an inadvertent lapse into paganism.
+It is tempting to see a hint of 'paganism' in this story, but the learned Puritan divine was on firm Biblical ground, no doubt consciously alluding to Genesis 31:45, 52 where Jacob sets up a stone and says '(let) this pillar be witness', and Joshua 24:26-27 where Joshua likewise sets up a stone and says 'this stone shall be a witness unto us'.
+The folklore concerning the stones, and Rutherford's Well, is no doubt rooted in beliefs going back a very long way (as are those incidents in the Bible), but Dr. Rutherford would have been mortified by any suggestion of an indavertent lapse into paganism.